z/xonotic-map-manager/docs/usage.rst

 You cannot remove a map that doesn't exist::

     xmm remove snowdance2.pk3
-    Removing map: snowdance2.pk3
+    Removing package: snowdance_xon.pk3
-    map does not exist.
+    package does not exist or is not tracked. try removing using full path if not tracked.

 Discover
 ~~~~~~~~